Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Introduction

 \subsection{Our Contribution}

 We introduce the \srs problem and present robust algorithms.
 The algorithmic difficulty of this problem is to construct bags in the first stage that are robust under any choice of machine speeds in the second stage.
-The straight-forward approach of using any makespan-optimal solution on~$m$ identical machines is not sufficient. \Cref{lem:optnotrobust} shows that such an algorithm might have an arbitrarily large robustness factor.
-Using \emph{Longest Processing Time} first (\lpt) to create bags does the trick and is~$(2 - \frac1m)$-robust for arbitrary job sizes (\Cref{thm:speedLPT}).
-While this was known for speeds in~$\{0,1\}$~\cite{SteinZ20}, our most general result is much less obvious.
+The straightforward approach of using any makespan-optimal solution on~$m$ identical machines is not sufficient. \Cref{lem:optnotrobust} shows that such an algorithm might have an arbitrarily large robustness factor.
+Using \emph{Longest Processing Time} first (\lpt) to create bags does the trick and is $(2 - \frac1m)$-robust for arbitrary job sizes (\Cref{thm:speedLPT}).
+While this was known for speeds in~$\{0,1\}$~\cite{SteinZ20}, our result for general speeds is much less obvious.

 Note that \lpt aims at ``balancing'' the bag sizes which cannot lead to a better robustness factor than~$2-\frac1m$ as we show in~\Cref{lem:balancedlowerbound}.
 Hence, to improve upon this factor, we need to carefully construct bags with imbalanced bag sizes.
 There are two major challenges with this approach: (i) finding the ideal imbalance in the bag sizes independent from the actual job processing times that would be robust for all adversarial speed settings simultaneously and (ii) to adapt bag sizes to accommodate discrete jobs.